BBC Radio Northampton: DAB licence

 On 11 October 2007, the DAB licence was awarded to NOW Digital.
 MuxCo had also bid for the licence.

 NOW Digital expected to start broadcasting from the three transmitters at Northampton, Geddington and Daventry in September 2008, however transmissions eventually began on 28 March 2013 on DAB channel 10C.

 From February 2015, Ofcom approved the separation of the Northamptonshire multiplex from the Hertfordshire, Bedfordshire and Buckinghamshire multiplex, resulting in the removal of BBC Radio Northampton from the Herts, Beds and Bucks multiplex.

 Sports coverage

 BBC Radio Northampton airs extensive sports coverage, led by Sports Editor Graham McKechnie.
 Football commentators include Tim Oglethorpe, Martin Smith and Terry Angus for Northampton Town, Peter Short for Kettering Town, Chris Barrett at Brackley / Rushden and Chuck Middleton at Corby.
 McKechnie commentates on Northampton Saints rugby with Lennie Newman and Ian Hunter.
 Northants Steelbacks cricket commentators include McKechnie, Andrew Radd, Mal Loye and Phil Rowe.

-Matches are covered on FM, DAB or both, with additional coverage on-line.
+Matches are covered on FM, DAB or both, with additional coverage online.

 The station broadcasts four weekly sports shows from 6 pm to 7 pm, these include 'The Saints Show' on Wednesday presented by McKechnie and Newman, focusing on a guest from Northampton Saints and 'The Cobblers Show' presented by Jake Sharpe on Thursday.